How To Start A Blog

 On the other hand, starting with a free service, is in your best interest if you are a slow burner and you do not mind taking a long learning curve without risking any money just in case your blog doesn’t become successful, you then do not lose any money or left holding the bill.

-Just like many bloggers who have been around for some time now, I often get questions relating the best option for starting a blog.
+Just like many bloggers who have been around for some time now, I often get questions relating the best option for setting up a blog.
 And my answer has always been consistent all these years.
 It boils down to your personal goals with the blog you want to create.

 Why Create A Blog?